There’s nothing that inspires and uplifts quite like true stories of hope, faith and perseverance in the face of life’s challenges.

 “I’ve always been drawn to stories of redemption and hope,” he said in a recent interview.
 “Cyndi and Phillip are two incredibly strong people with the biggest hearts.
 It’s people like them and stories like this that change lives and inspire us to keep going, to help one another, to be decent, contributing members of our communities.”

 “Hope is a beautiful contagion, and I hope we can help spread hope like wildfire,” he added.

 The real Cyndi Bunch, who started the movement with her son Phillip and is still heavily involved in their nonprofit, Phillip’s Wish, said that God was able to work through her son’s faith and his desire to give blankets to those in need sparked the fire in her own heart.

 “It just struck me, because he just kept asking [about the blankets].
 So, it was kinda like a little whisper from God through him to me,” she said, “He has carried me through so much.
 If it was not for Jesus Christ and my heavenly Father, I would’ve never made it through this.
 Faith is huge.
 Faith will carry you.
 You just have to believe.”

-Don’t miss “5,000 Blankets” exclusively on Pure Flix beginning January 5!
-While you wait, stream "No Vacancy," "Thursday Night Club," "Sweet Inspirations" and other movies that inspire giving and serving others.
+Don’t miss “5,000 Blankets” exclusively on Pure Flix now streaming!
+For additional movie recommendations, stream "No Vacancy," "Thursday Night Club," "Sweet Inspirations" and other movies that inspire giving and serving others.